Named after former ANU Chancellor, Professor the Hon. Peter Baume AC, this is the University's most prestigious award.

 - Details of two supporting referees who the Committee can contact to provide a letter of recommendation, if requested;

 - Brief summary of achievements that can be used as part of the citation to be read on presentation of the Award by the Chancellor, if the nomination is successful (maximum 150 words).

 Supporting statements should use clear, accessible and concise language, avoiding excessive use of technical words, academic or industry terminology and acronyms.

 Nomination forms can be downloaded from the Chancellor’s Awards webpage.
 Nominations should be submitted as a single PDF document to email@example.com, by no later than 5pm on the advertised closing date.

 It is expected that one award will be made each year; however, more will be awarded if the calibre of candidates is exceptional in any given year.

-Awardees, finalists, nominators and unsuccessful nominees will be contacted in October 2018 by the University.
+Award recipients, finalists, sponsors and unsuccessful nominees will be contacted once the Committee has made a determination.
+The awards will be presented at the celebratory Vice-Chancellor’s Annual Awards Gala Dinner in the same year.
+All award recipients will be published on the Vice-Chancellor’s Annual Awards webpage.
 Award recipients will receive a framed Chancellor's Award commemorative certificate and a glass sculpture designed by the ANU School of Art & Design.
 Finalists will receive a commemorative certificate.
 All award recipients will be published on the Chancellor’s Awards webpage.

-The Peter Baume Award will be presented at the celebratory Vice-Chancellor’s Awards Gala Dinner in November of that year.
+The Peter Baume Award will be presented at the celebratory Vice-Chancellor’s Awards Gala Dinner of that year.